AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 • Reverse Phone Lookup — to find out who a phone number belongs to

-AnyWho gathers information and republishes it for users.
+AnyWho gathers information and republishes it for users, compiling public records and searching over 12 billion of them.
 The major data broker Intelius now operates AnyWho.
 In fact, data broker websites form intricate networks; Intelius is part of the PeopleConnect family that includes TruthFinder, InstantCheckmate, and USSearch.

 What are Data Broker Sites?

-Data brokers are companies that are in the business of information collection and sharing.
-Each data broker offers different tools and functions for their users; some will include phone lookup services, while others focus on court records, criminal records, and other legal documents.
+Data brokers are companies that collect, share, and manage publicly accessible data.
+Each data broker offers different tools and functions for its users; some include phone lookup services, while others focus on court records, criminal records, and other legal documents.
+Publicly available records can include sensitive personal information.
 Some provide only basic information without a subscription.
-Other data broker sites will charge a premium for information access, usually in the form of a monthly or yearly subscription.
+Other data broker sites will charge a premium for access to information, usually as a monthly or annual subscription.

-Information is collected from multiple online sources; we’ll cover the three primary sources in a later section.
+Information is collected from multiple online and third-party sources, often through public data tools; we’ll cover the three primary sources in a later section.

 Each data broker site is regularly updated with new information.
 As new information is added, cybersecurity concerns follow.
 If you’ve ever been a victim of online harassment, get a lot of spam mail, or have had your online privacy violated, chances are the perpetrator found information on AnyWho or any number of other data brokers.